 Session Starts: 10:00am

-Session Two:

-Projected Warm Up: 12:00pm-12:40pm

-Lanes 1-8 open

-Dives: 12:40pm-12:55pm

-Lanes 2 & 7, one way

-Projected Session Start: 1:00pm

-Session Three:

-Warm Up: 8:00am-8:40am

-Lanes 1-8 open

-Dives: 8:40am-8:55am

-Lanes 2 & 7, one way

-Session Starts: 9:00am

-Session Four:

-Projected Warm Up: 12:00pm-12:40pm

-Lanes 1-8 open

-Dives: 12:40pm-12:55pm

-Lanes 2 & 7, one way

-Projected Session Start: 1:00pm
+Time trials will not be held.

 * The warm up for the afternoon sessions (sessions 2 & 4) will begin immediately after the conclusion of preceding morning session.
-The exact time can be found on the Austin Swim Club events page on May 22nd, 2015 and will also be emailed to participating teams.
+The exact time can be found on the Austin Swim Club events page on September 19th, 2015 and will also be emailed to participating teams.